immutable/ts-immutable-sdk/examples/README.md

 delete the contents of the return statement in `app/page.tsx` and replace with `<h1>My Example<h1/>` or whatever you like, just render something to the screen so you can tell its working when you run the app.

-start the project with hot reloading
+start the project with hot reloading by running;

 ```
 yarn dev